OmkarJ13/bundler/README.md

 # Bundler

-This is a minimalist JavaScript bundler created to explore the inner workings of modern module bundlers like Rollup and webpack.
-It's a tool built for learning and experimentation, and not intended for production use.
+This is a minimal JavaScript bundler.
+It bundles, tree-shakes and minifies JavaScript modules out of the box.

 ## Features

-- **ES Module Support:** Works with `import` and `export` syntax.
-- **Tree-Shaking:** Automatically removes unused code to keep your bundles small.
-- **Scope Hoisting:** Combines modules into a single scope for faster, smaller code.
+- **Scope Hoisting:** Combines modules into a single scope to minimize runtime overhead.
+- **Tree-Shaking:** Automatically removes dead code to output the smallest bundle possible.
-- **Minification:** Reduces the final bundle size by removing unnecessary characters.
+- **Minification:** Compresses the final bundle even further by removing unnecessary characters.
-- **Dependency Resolution:** Traverses your module graph to include all necessary code.
 - **Minimalist Core:** A small, focused codebase that's easier to understand.

 ## Usage